viksit/keyframe/tutorial/README.md

 Myra’s APIs are the best way to build natural language understanding into your applications.
 They provide tools to identify user intent and extract key data like names, cities, numbers, and custom-defined values.

-Now, we'll build a simple and state-of-the-art conversational bot that will do this:
+We'll build a simple and state-of-the-art conversational bot that will do this:

 ```bash